Circular motion: Applications

 Solving applications dealing with non-uniform circular motion involves force analysis.
-With uniform circular motion, the only force acting upon an object traveling in a circle is the centripetal force.
-In non-uniform circular motion, there are additional forces acting on the object due to a non-zero tangential acceleration.
-Although there are additional forces acting upon the object, the sum of all the forces acting on the object will have to be equal to the centripetal force.
+With a uniform circular motion, the only force acting upon an object traveling in a circle is the centripetal force.
+In a non-uniform circular motion, there are additional forces acting on the object due to a non-zero tangential acceleration.
+Although there are forces acting upon the object, the sum of all the forces acting on the object will have to be equal to the centripetal force.

 Radial acceleration is used when calculating the total force.
 Tangential acceleration is not used in calculating total force because it is not responsible for keeping the object in a circular path.
 The only acceleration responsible for keeping an object moving in a circle is the radial acceleration.
 Since the sum of all forces is the centripetal force, drawing centripetal force into a free body diagram is not necessary and usually not recommended.